dwhoard/passdict/README.md

 ```

 ## Passphrase Entropy
-In additon to the randomly selected passphrase itself, the script outputs some information about passphrase/password entropy, which is related to the security of the passphrase.
+In additon to the randomly selected passphrase itself, the script outputs some information about passphrase/password entropy, which is related to the unpredicatbility (hence, security) of the passphrase.
+The passphrase entropy depends on both the length of the passphrase and the size of the character set from which it is constructed (i.e., the number of possible building blocks, such as words or letters).
+In general, the higher the entropy value, the more secure is the password/passphrase.

 The passphrase entropy (S) is calculated as follows: